peteris-racinskis/crypto2/README.md

   -?, -h, --help         Show help and usage information
 ```

-**Validate**: verify that the issuer and subject are the same, and the signature matches the contents of the certificate (actually just set the certificate as the root of a trust chain and verify it against itself using the built-in X509Chain API, but it operates the same way).
+**Validate**: verify that the issuer and subject are the same, and the signature matches the contents of the certificate (actually just set the certificate as the root of a trust chain and verify it against itself using the built-in X509Chain API, but it operates the same way). **The test case validate-fail uses a certficate which has a garbled signature to trigger a signature mismatch**

 ```
 validate